GNS-Science/nzshm-opensha/doc/oakley.md

 ### LogicTrees

 Logic trees are used by scientists to describe to combined choices they made when running an inversion.
 Logic trees are implemented in opensha in order to configure a group of inversion runs.
 However, NZSHM22 only uses logic tree branches, i.e. the configuration for a single inversion run.
 The whole tree is realised outside of the Java code in runzi.

-There is not necessarily a version of each of the scientists' logic tree nodes in the code.
+NB: There is not necessarily a version of each of the scientists' logic tree nodes in the code, _i.e there may some potential disparities between the LTB defined in a module and what is required to run an Inversion.
+TODO reconcile/check these._

 The logic tree branch is attached to the rupture set container and is thus available to each stage of the inversion preparation and the actual inversion.
 It's a handy way of passing the configuration to parts of the code.

 The NZSHM22 implementations of `LogicTreeNode` are mainly found in the `enumTreeBranches` package.
 Most of these are enums.
 Originally, the UCERF3 enum tree nodes caused problems for us because we needed additional options, and enums cannot be extended.
 This caused huge problems for us for serialisation and for running the inversion before Kevin made opensha more generic and less California-specific.

-### Levels of Configuration
+### Levels of Inversion Configuration

 At the moment, we have several levels of configuration and inputs when running an inversion:

-- The runner provides methods to configure an inversion run, and it also holds the plain configuration values in its member variables.
+- The Runner (_link_to_code_) provides methods to configure an inversion run, and it also holds the plain configuration values in its member variables.
 Some of these are LogicTreeNodes.
+- _link to #Python Gateway_
 - A part of the configuration gets put into the logic tree branch and serialised in the resulting archive.
 - The runner creates an `AbstractInversionConfiguration` instance that is a combination of input configuration and generated constraints.
 - This configuration then gets used by an `InversionInputGenerator` which makes inversion constraints available to the inversion process.